Last updated:

 If you need a pharmacy on a Sunday, holiday, or at night, a rotating pharmacie de garde schedule determines which one is open -- you can check the schedule online or on any pharmacy door.
 Prescriptions from the CERN Medical Service are generally accepted at both Swiss and French pharmacies.
 Always keep your CHIS card with you for reimbursement purposes.

 CERN provides psychological support through its Medical Service, where you can request an appointment with a psychologist using the standard booking process.
-In addition, CERN offers a confidential Employee Assistance Programme (EAP) that provides short-term counselling, crisis support, and referral services.
-The EAP is available to all CERN personnel and their family members.
+The Employee Assistance Programme (EAP) offers confidential short-term counselling, crisis support, and referral services for all CERN personnel and their family members.
+The EAP is independent from CERN management, and nothing discussed in sessions is ever shared with your supervisor or HR department.
+You can contact the EAP directly without going through the Medical Service.

 Emergency Numbers